Computer Science (CSCI)

 Directed research in computer science organized around a selected topic and conducted in a seminar format.
 Includes consideration of computer science research methodology and analysis of current research in the seminar topic.
 Each student intensively explores a topic, writes a major research paper and makes a formal presentation to the department.
 Prerequisite: 200 (or 162) or 230 and JN/SR CSCI or NMCP major.

-Restrictions: Enrollment limited to students with a class of Junior or Senior.
-Enrollment is limited to students with a major in Computer Science, Math/Computer Science or Numerical Computation.
+Enrollment is limited to students with a major in Computer Science, Data Analytics or Numerical Computation.

 Attributes: Experiential Engagement (EX)